ahdis/chmed/input/pagecontent/index.md

 ### Background

 Medication plans are a central pillar of any eHealth solution.
-To enable interoperability between eHealth systems in Switzerland, the organization [IG eMediplan](http://emediplan.ch/de/home) was founded in 2016.
-Its aim is to support and provide public, open source, medication plan formats supported by a broad group of stakeholders from the public and private sectors.
+To enable interoperability between eHealth systems in Switzerland, the organisation [IG eMediplan](https://emediplan.ch/) was founded in 2016.
+Its aim is to support and provide public, open-source, medication plan formats used by a broad group of stakeholders from the public and private sectors.

-{% include img.html img="mediplan_example.png" caption="Fig.: Example of a Mediplan" %}
+{% include img.html img="mediplan_example.jpg" caption="Fig.: eMediplan Example" %}

-### About this IG and CHMED
+### eMediplan on FHIR

-#### CHMED
+#### CHMED Implementation Guide
-The purpose of this implementation guide is to specify the medication exchange formats based on the [FHIR®](https://www.hl7.org/fhir/) standard from [HL7®](https://www.hl7.org/).
+The purpose of this implementation guide (IG) is to specify the medication exchange formats given by eMediplan based on the [FHIR® (R4)](http://hl7.org/fhir/R4/index.html) standard from [HL7®](https://www.hl7.org/).

-Extending the eMediplan format to a FHIR based definition (CHMED) has the following advantages:
+Extending the eMediplan format to a FHIR-based definition (CHMED) has the following advantages:
-* CHMED formats can be [validated](https://www.hl7.org/fhir/validation.html) for correctness, data types are well defined.
+* CHMED formats can be [validated](https://www.hl7.org/fhir/validation.html) for correctness and data types are well defined.
-* Base interoperability for other projects based on medications, e.g. mappings will be provided for the exchange format for medication in the context of the EPR in Switzerland ([CH EMED](http://fhir.ch/ig/ch-emed/index.html)).
+* Foundation for base interoperability for other medication projects.
+For example, a mapping is provided for the medication exchange format in the context of the EPR in Switzerland ([CH EMED](http://fhir.ch/ig/ch-emed/index.html)).

-The CHMED format can be either in XML or JSON format.
-However, both are too big in size to be exchanged in a QR code.
+The CHMED format can be either in JSON or XML format.
+However, both formats are too large in size to be exchanged in a QR code as defined by eMediplan.
 HCI Solutions AG has built a **converter** for all software houses that have integrated the eMediplan format.
-If you have questions or want more information please contact <hotline@hcisolutions.ch> directly.
+It transforms the eMediplan format to the CHMED format and back.
+If you have any questions or require further information, please contact <hotline@hcisolutions.ch>.

+{% include img.html img="formats.png" caption="Fig.: Format Overview" width="80%" %}

-#### Scope
+#### IG Scope
-* [Documents](documents.html) - in FHIR format to exchange the eMedication information.
+* [Documents](documents.html) - in FHIR format to exchange the medication information.
-* [Profiles](profiles.html) - are constraints of FHIR resources and data types for the context of CHMED.
+* [Profiles](profiles.html) - are constraints of FHIR resources and data types for the CHMED format.
 * [Extensions](extensions.html) - are FHIR extensions that are added to be able to represent the complete CHMED context.
 * [Terminologies](terminology.html) - were defined and represented to allow exchange of coded data.
 * [Dosage](dosage.html) - describes the posology of a medicament in more detail.